 The Nominating Committee chair shall present nominations for department chair at an official department faculty meeting, at which time an opportunity is provided for additional nominations to be made from the floor.
 The notice of the meeting and the agenda shall be distributed to all department faculty members at least five (5) working days prior to the department faculty meeting.
 The Nominating Committee chair shall notify the dean of the slate of nominees.

+The balloting shall be conducted by the Department Chair Nominating Committee

+The Department Chair Nominating Committee will send to the Dean all recommended candidates.

+Vacancy: When there is an unplanned vacancy in the position of department chair, the dean, after consultation with the Provost and the department faculty, may designate an interim appointment.
+The process for selecting a department chair as set forth in this policy shall be initiated within a reasonable period of time, but no longer than one (1) year.

 Voting Procedures.